Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: GD with Armijo Line-search

 These bounds on the step-size can be used to derive the convergence rate for $\GDLS$.
 For example, for uniformly $L$-smooth and convex functions, the standard analysis shows that $\GDLS$ converges to an optimum at an $O(1/T)$ rate~\citep{nocedal2006numerical}.
 It thus matches the rate of GD with a constant step-size equal to $1/L$ (henceforth referred to as $\GDC$).
 However, as alluded to in~\cref{sec:introduction}, $\LS$ enables GD to adapt to the ``local'' smoothness $L(\tht)$ (the smoothness around iterate $\tht$), and results in faster convergence both in theory~\citep{Scheinberg2014,LuM23,Mishkin2024,fox2024glocal}, and in practice.
 In contrast to these works that show constant factor improvements for $\GDLS$, we study non-uniform smooth functions satisfying~\cref{assn:nus,assn:positive-reverse-PL}, and aim to show that $\GDLS$ can result in a faster rate of convergence.

-To that end, we first show that, when minimizing non-uniform smooth functions satisfying~\cref{assn:nus,assn:positive-reverse-PL}, $\GDLS$ can result in provably larger step-sizes that enable faster convergence.
+We first show that, when minimizing non-uniform smooth functions satisfying~\cref{assn:nus,assn:positive-reverse-PL}, $\GDLS$ can result in provably larger step-sizes that enable faster convergence.
 For the subsequent theoretical analysis, we only consider ``exact backtracking'' i.e. we assume that the backtracking procedure returns the \textit{largest} step-size that satisfies the Armijo condition, meaning that $\beta \approx 1$.
-Similar to the standard analysis~\citep{nocedal2006numerical}, it is straightforward to relax this assumption

-We first prove the following lemma that lower-bounds the step-size returned by $\GDLS$. \begin{restatable}{lemma}{armijolb} If $f$ satisfies~\cref{assn:non-negative,assn:nus,assn:positive-reverse-PL}, at iteration $t$, $\GDLS$ returns a step-size
+Similar to the standard analysis~\citep{nocedal2006numerical}, it is straightforward to relax this assumption.
+We prove the following lemma that lower-bounds the step-size returned by $\GDLS$. \begin{restatable}{lemma}{armijolb} If $f$ satisfies~\cref{assn:non-negative,assn:nus,assn:positive-reverse-PL}, at iteration $t$, $\GDLS$ returns a step-size $\etat \geq \min \left\{ \eta_{\max},\frac{1}{\lambda_0 + \lambda_1 \, f(\tht)} \right\}$, where $\lambda_0 := 3\, \frac{L_0 + L_1 \, \omega}{(1-c)}$ and $\lambda_1 := 3 \, \frac{L_1 (\nu + 1)}{(1-c)}$. \end{restatable} Note that when $L_1 = 0$, the lower-bound on $\etat$ is similar to that for uniformly smooth functions.
+However, when $L_0 = 0$ and $\omega = 0$ (e.g. for logistic regression in~\cref{prop:logistic}), the lower-bound on $\etat$ is proportional to $1/f(\tht)$, meaning that as $f(\tht)$ decreases, the step-size returned by $\LS$ increases.
+This enables the faster convergence of $\GDLS$.